 “I want to be with you.
 I brought you chocolates from New York.
 I have a bottle of Dom chilling.
 I came back tonight just so we could be together on Valentine’s Day!” he explained.

 I was so exhausted, but I did want to see him.
 And, I felt like I would be more motivated to go to school and Student Health tomorrow, if I was already at his place.
 I got my things together, and as I changed into my outfit, I realized that my legs were really cold.
 From below my knees, they were like icicles.
 And, I was walking so slowly.
 Maybe this wasn’t frostbite?
 Maybe I had an orthopedic problem or something?

 We moved into the bedroom, and as tired as I was, I wanted to have sex.
 I also kept thinking to myself that I needed to make sure that he didn’t touch my legs below my knees.
-They were so cold that I worried he would wonder if he was fucking a corpse!
+They were so cold that I worried he would wonder if he was having sex with a corpse!

 I sat in a meditation position, facing him with my butt resting on my feet.
 My arms were stretched out behind me and I arched my back as much as I could.
 I shifted positions a few times by swiveling from side to side, but managed to move my legs as one unit.
-After we were done (or more accurately, after he was done since as wet as I got from the Dom experience, I was too beat to cum), we went to sleep.
+After we were done (or more accurately, after he was done since I was too tired to orgasm), we went to sleep.
 I remember that he made some comment about how cold my legs were.
 I just laughed and said, “It’s freezing in here!”

 The next day in class, I noticed that my hands were numb and that it was tough for me to write.
 I had promised my Mom that I would go to Student Health, and one of the guys from school offered to walk me there.

 A nurse at Student Health said that it was neither frostbite nor orthopedic.
 She thought it was neurological and gave me a referral form.
 As I checked out at the front desk, a Student Employee said,